M-earnest/docker_workshop/workshop/advanced/creating.md

 ### Docker - there and back again

 So far, we (hopefully) got to know how docker works, how containers can be downloaded, used and managed.
 Next, we'll learn how to create docker containers for our own work, including all the necessary dependencies to make your workflow truly reproducible.
 As a heads-up, most of the infos here are distilled from the [dockerfile reference page](https://docs.docker.com/reference/dockerfile/), which is great resource if you're looking for more in-depth explanations for the following lesson.

+We will be relying on the `command line` and `bash` from here on out, if this seems like gibberish to you, please go through the [course prerequisites - Introduction to the (unix) command line: bash](https://m-earnest.github.io/docker_workshop/prerequisites/intro_to_shell.html).

 ### Docker containers - the creation